benbalter/benbalter.github.com/_posts/2020-02-06-blocking-vs-muting.md

 ---
 title: User blocking vs. user muting
 description: Most platforms offer some form of user blocking, user muting, or both.
-Here's why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks.
+Here's a brief look at why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks and some of the special considerations that come as a result.
 ---

 Most platforms offer some form of user blocking, user muting, or both.
 Here's a brief look at why GitHub has taken a bit of a unique approach to blocking that diverges from what you might see on other social networks and some of the special considerations that come as a result.